asgunzi/Math_proofs_cardboard_paper/README.md

 ![](Images/sumsquares05.jpeg)

-Note that there is a "half" of a layer above the rectangular shape.
+Note that there is a "half layer" above the rectangular shape.

 It is not easy to visualize a 3D shape in our mind.
-Having the pieces in hand can make the visualization and comprehension of the formula much easier.
+Having the pieces at hand can make the visualization and comprehension of the formula much easier.

 ## Suggestions